 Access of health information shall be based on the Authorized User’s job function and relationship to the patient.
 Categories of Authorized Users shall be established, at a minimum, as the following:

-- Provider with access to clinical information and Break the Glass authority.
+- Provider with access to clinical information and Break the Seal authority.

-- Provider with access to clinical information but no Break the Glass authority.
+- Provider with access to clinical information but no Break the Seal authority.

 - Non-provider with access to clinical information.